-Section Section Title Discussion / Rationale 192.53 General Sub-paragraph (c) does not recognize flexible steel pipe in meeting the requirements of the Subpart.
+Table 1 Federal Pipeline Safety Regulations Where Special Permit Would Be Applicable Section Section Title Discussion / Rationale 192.53 General Sub-paragraph (c) does not recognize flexible steel pipe in meeting the requirements of the Subpart.
 192.55 Steel Pipe (a)(1) There is no listed specification for flexible steel pipe. (a)(2) Qualification requirements are specific to rigid steel pipe and do not apply to flexible steel.
-192.105 Design formula for steel This section does not provide a design formula for flexible steel pipe. pipe 192.107 Yield strength (S) for steel This section does not provide a design formula for flexible steel pipe pipe and fittings.
-192.109 Nominal wall thickness (t) This section does not address the steel strip reinforcement used in for steel pipe flexible steel pipe.
-192.111 Design factor (F) for steel This section does not provide design factors for flexible steel pipe. pipe 192.113 Longitudinal joint factor This section does not apply to flexible steel pipe.
-(E) for steel pipe 192.144 Qualifying metallic There is no listed specification for the swaged steel connectors to use components with the FlexSteel pipe system.
+192.105 Design formula for steel pipe This section does not provide a design formula for flexible steel pipe.
+192.107 Yield strength (S) for steel This section does not provide a design formula for flexible steel pipe and pipe fittings.
+192.109 Nominal wall thickness (t) This section does not address the steel strip reinforcement used in flexible for steel pipe steel pipe.
+192.111 Design factor (F) for steel This section does not provide design factors for flexible steel pipe. pipe 192.113 Longitudinal joint factor (E) This section does not apply to flexible steel pipe. for steel pipe 192.144 Qualifying metallic There is no listed specification for the swaged steel connectors to use with components the FlexSteel pipe system.
 192.149 Standard fittings There is no listed specification for the FlexSteel connectors.
-192.150 Passage of internal There is no need or value in running an ILI tool since the internal inspection devices wall of the FlexSteel pipe is thermoplastic.
+192.150 Passage of internal There is no need or value in running an ILI tool since the internal wall of inspection devices the FlexSteel pipe is thermoplastic.
 192.327 Cover The existing 12-inch diameter steel pipeline will be used as a casing for the new 6-inch FlexSteel line.
-Given that the existing line was installed in the mid-1950's, there are some areas with less than 30- inches to 36-inches of cover.
-However, the existing steel pipe, will serve as a casing for the FlexSteel line, thereby affording it an additional level of protection from 3 rd party damage and from anticipated wheel loads.
-192.463 192.463 External corrosion control: This section envisions externally high-density polye Cathodic Protection lined steel materials.
+Given that the existing line was installed in the mid-1950's, there are some areas with less than 30-inches to 36-inches of cover.
+However, the existing steel pipe will serve as a casing for the FlexSteel line, thereby affording it an additional level of protection from 3 rd 102.462 D .
+1 party damage and from anticipated wheel loads.
+192.463 External corrosion control: This section envisions externally high-density polyethylene (HDPE) lined Cathodic Protection steel materials.
 NFG will insert FlexSteel pipe into the steel coated or bare pipe and does not contemplate existing 12-inch diameter pipeline, which will be cleaned prior to insertion (See section VIII.5.a.v for pipeline cleaning procedure).
-NFG will direct bury and install a cathodic protection test station and anode in soil at 100 (10 XX71 / 1 / every FlexSteel fitting outside the 12-inch diameter casing.
-192.619 What is the maximum This section does not provide a design formula for flexible steel pipe. allowable operating pressure for steel or plastic pipelines
+NFG will direct bury and install a cathodic protection test station and anode in soil at every FlexSteel fitting outside the 12-inch diameter casing.
+192.619 What is the maximum This section does not provide a design formula for flexible steel pipe.
+1,2.01, allowable operating pressure 2 mil section does not provide a design formula for flexible steer pipe. for steel or plastic pipelines l sitte to kemen bekennen